ddrake/coeus-ngsolve/README.md

 Now if you do `which cmake`, you should see `~/common/install/bin/cmake`

-and if you do cmake --version, you should see
+and if you do `cmake --version`, you should see
 `cmake version 3.1.3`

 Now you're ready to install a higher CMake version by running the install script again.